kitnil/awesome/README.md

 - [raytracing.github.io](https://github.com/RayTracing/raytracing.github.io) - Main Web Site (Online Books)
 - [OneList](https://github.com/MoeClub/OneList) - Simple index for onedrive
 - [tiny-helpers](https://github.com/stefanjudis/tiny-helpers) - A collection of useful online web development tools
-- [basque](https://github.com/ryanpcmcquen/basque) - A top-down 2d game engine, written from scratch in under 1000 lines of C. Development of the game based on this engine is streamed on Twitch: https://www.twitch.tv/ryanpcmcquen
 - [ansible-role-hardening](https://github.com/konstruktoid/ansible-role-hardening) - Ansible role to apply a security baseline.
 Systemd edition.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to.
 - [awesome-rails](https://github.com/gramantin/awesome-rails) - A curated list of awesome things related to Ruby on Rails